stevemac04/Beating-The-Odds/README.md

 Use projected lineups and xG value to create a predicted scoreline Alter scoreline prediction with goalie's GSAx

-Use poisson distribution with predicted scoreline to find proabability of different score outcomes in the game Visualization of probabilities
+Use poisson distribution with predicted scoreline to find proaability of different score outcomes in the game Visualization of probabilities

 bs4 scrape (I copy and paste manually the html to not violate TOS) live odds from draftkings [draftkings]